As you journey through the pages of this manifesto, I will be introducing you to some novel concepts that may be unfamiliar.

 - Prediction: Creator businesses relying on direct-response marketing that uses linear funnels as the engine of their businesses are a house of cards…

-- Thesis: Build a “World” around a valuable and interesting idea — a world so rich and captivating that people are attracted to it, want to explore, and inhabit it long-term, where true fans and happy customers organically emerge.
-I call this a ‘Tiny World.’
+- Thesis: Build a “digital world” around a valuable and interesting idea — a world so rich and captivating that people are attracted to it, want to explore, and inhabit it long-term, where true fans and happy customers organically emerge.
+I call this a ‘Tiny Digital World.’

 As sovereign creators, how we attract and build an audience matters more than anything.